Hugius/FabiEngine3D/doc/PHYSICS.md

 <img src="images/collision.png" width="50%"/>

-## 1.1 AABB vs AABB
+## 1.1 AABB Entity vs AABB Entity

-- FabiEngine3D supports collision (only detection) between 2 AABBs
+- FabiEngine3D supports collision (only detection) between 2 AABB entities.
-- Collision response can be scripted
+- Collision response can be scripted.

-## 1.2 Camera vs AABBs
+## 1.2 Camera vs AABB entities

-- FabiEngine3D supports collision (detection + response) between the camera and multiple AABBs
+- FabiEngine3D supports collision (detection + response) between the camera and multiple AABB entities.
-- The camera has its own custom bounding box
+- The camera has its own custom bounding box.

-## 1.3 Camera vs Terrain
+## 1.3 Camera vs Terrain Entity

-- FabiEngine3D supports collision (detection + response) between the camera and the terrain
+- FabiEngine3D supports collision (detection + response) between the camera and the terrain.
-- The camera has a custom minimum distance to the camera
+- The camera has a custom minimum distance to the camera.

 ## 2. Raycasting